gauravgulia/iotschoolproj/README.md

 # iotschoolproj

-Specify a protocol that communicates over UDP with an Internet of Things (IoT) device, a light bulb.
-The protocol must allow a client program to perform the following operations on a light bulb server:
+The project specifies a protocol that communicates over UDP with an Internet of Things (IoT) device, a light bulb.
+The protocol allows a client program to perform the following operations on a light bulb server:

-1.Turn the light bulb on and set the color (if the light bulb is already onand color the same, the operation should work without error)
+1.Turn the light bulb on and set the color (if the light bulb is already on and color the same, the operation should work without error)

 2.Change the light color